sciZer0/7/v/README.md

 The Bitcoin blockchain yet in 2009 presented the really-innovative idea of **the permissionless globally-transferable token with the fixed total-supply** — with the perspective for such a token to become the most valuable asset in the financial word.

-Unfortunately, the Bitcoin blockchain, as an implementation of the idea, was and still is set to start this **idea itself** only in 118 years, at 2140 (*explained below*).
+Unfortunately, the Bitcoin blockchain, as an implementation of the idea, is set to start this **idea itself** only in 118 years, at 2140 (*explained below*).

-For now, no one of existing blockchains is able to realize the idea of the native token with the stably-decreasing total-supply.
+Also, for now, no one of existing blockchains is able to realize the idea of the native token with the stably-decreasing total-supply.

 Plus, all blockchains have  a lot of unsolvable technological and social problems (being fundamental) which are now and will most likely in the future also be preventing these blockchains from getting mass adoption.